 Clearly demonstrates that higher financial participation is not possible; and

-Provides written evidence that the need for the planning project relates to an immediate need to protect public health or safety or would respond to a serious need principally impacting low- or moderate-income persons or households.
+Provides written evidence that the need for the planning project relates to an immediate need to protect public health or safety or would respond to a serious need principally impacting LMI persons or households.

 E. Application Submission

-CDBG Planning grant applications are due to Commerce no later than 5:00 p.m. on the date of the deadline for the grant cycle in which the applicant is applying posted on the MDOC website, https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/Planning-Activities.
-Applications for the preparation of Comprehensive Capital Improvements Plans (CIPs) or Preliminary Engineering Reports (PERs) for water, wastewater or stormwater systems that are not directly tied to economic development through job creation and job retention, will be accepted at the same time but may be considered secondary to other planning priorities for funding due to the availability of other state and federal program funds.
-Applications for the preparation of short-term economic development related planning projects, such as the development of Business Plans, Feasibility Studies, and Market Analyses, will be accepted at the same time but may be considered secondary to other planning priorities for funding due to the availability of other state and federal program funds.
+CDBG Planning grant applications are due to Commerce on the date of the deadline for the grant cycle in which the applicant is applying posted on the Commerce’s Grants and Loans portal.
+Applications for the preparation of CCIPs or PERs for water, wastewater or stormwater systems that are not directly tied to economic development through job creation and job retention, will be accepted at the same time but may be considered secondary to other planning priorities for funding due to the availability of other state and federal program funds.
+Applications for the preparation of short-term economic development-related planning projects, such as the development of Business Plans, Feasibility Studies, and Market Analyses, will be accepted at the same time but may be considered secondary to other planning priorities for funding due to the availability of other state and federal program funds.

-To apply for a CDBG Planning grant, eligible applicants must complete the application found on Commerce’s website.

-To submit your application electronically, please go to www.transfer.mt.gov.
-Once there, you will be asked to log in or create an ePass account if you do not already have one.
-Once logged in, click on “Send a New File” and pull your application file(s) into the field and click “Continue.”
-When prompted, click on “State Employee or ePass Montana Customer.”
-On the “Recipients” page, select the “Find a State Group” tab.
-In the “Search” box, type “DOC CDD FTS” and hit “Search.”
-Select the Existing Group found “DOC CDD FTS.”
-To find the correct state distribution group, please use spaces between DOC and CDD and FTS.
-This step-by-step guide walks you through this process.
-If you have difficulties submitting your application electronically, please email DOCCDD@mt.gov or call 406.841.2770 for assistance.
+If you have questions how to access the Grants and Loans Portal, please contact CMT at doccdd@mt.gov or 406-841-2770 for assistance.

 Electronic submission is preferred but you may also submit your application by first class mail or hand delivery to: